What Makes a Kernel Fast#

 A kernel is only fast relative to a ceiling.
 A number like 330 TFLOP/s may look large by itself, but it means something very different on a GPU that can sustain on the order of 2 PFLOP/s on dense fp16 or bf16 Tensor Core work.
 Without a ceiling, it is hard to tell whether a kernel is close to the hardware limit or still leaving most of the chip idle.

-The numbers in this chapter use the NVIDIA B200 as the running example.
-Following the convention from GPU Execution Model, we use round ceilings for reasoning: roughly 2 PFLOP/s of dense fp16 or bf16 Tensor Core throughput, and roughly 8 TB/s of HBM3e bandwidth.
-The exact values depend on the specific device, clock, power limit, and measurement setup, so they should be read as order-of-magnitude limits rather than datasheet constants.
+This chapter uses the roofline model to establish that reference point, with NVIDIA B200 as a concrete example.
+Following the convention in GPU Execution Model, we use two rounded values for calculation: roughly 2 PFLOP/s of dense fp16 or bf16 Tensor Core throughput and 8 TB/s of HBM3e bandwidth.
+Actual performance also depends on the device configuration, clock rate, power limit, and measurement environment, so these numbers are convenient approximations rather than exact specification limits.

 The Roofline Model#